rqpt/example-app/README.md

 simple I'm overlooking, but I've commented out those implementations for now.

 Also there isn't any handling in place for network issues with the API or invalid pairs
 \- will need to revisit that later.
+I have added some tests though.

 ## Setup